wguanlab/wguanlab.github.io/_pages/member.md

     image_circular: false # crops the image to make it circular
     more_info:  Aneesh Kshirsagar

   - align: left
     image: Ahasan_Ahamed.jpg
     content: >
       Graduate Student, Electrical Engineering <br>
       Md.
 Ahasan Ahamed is a PhD candidate in Electrical Engineering at Penn State and a visiting scholar in the Guan Lab at Indiana University Bloomington, which he joined in Fall 2022.
 He develops isothermal assays integrated with solid-state nanopore sensors for point-of-care diagnostics.
-His interests include single molecule biophysics, molecular assay design, micro/nano fluidics, and point-of-care device fabrication; he holds an MS in Mechanical and Production Engineering from Konkuk University (2022) and a BSc from Bangladesh University of Engineering and Technology (2014), and served as an assistant professor at BUTEX from 2014 to 2020.<br><br>
+His interests include single molecule biophysics, molecular assay design, micro-nano fluidics, and point-of-care device fabrication; he holds an MS in Mechanical and Production Engineering from Konkuk University (2022) and a BSc from Bangladesh University of Engineering and Technology (2014), and served as an assistant professor at BUTEX from 2014 to 2020.<br><br>
       Scholer: <https://scholar.google.com/citations?user=elt2-ZsAAAAJ&hl=en> <br>
       LinkedIn: <www.linkedin.com/in/ahasanpsu> <br>
       ORCID: <https://orcid.org/0009-0006-9962-2994> <br>
     image_circular: false # crops the image to make it circular
     more_info: Ahasan Ahamed